)

 Price sensitivity analysis across different customer segments

-Your measurement strategy should align with your brand strategy.
-Are you focused on:
+Your measurement strategy should align with your brand strategy:

-You can't improve what you don't measure.
-Before implementing new brand initiatives, establish baselines for your key metrics.
+You can’t improve what you don’t measure.
+Before implementing new brand initiatives, establish baselines for your key metrics from the APEC process.
 This might require:

 Conducting an initial brand awareness survey